Old Kildonan: History

 Old Kildonan was originally part of the Rural Municipality of Kildonan in Manitoba, from 1914 until 1921.

 The Parish of Kildonan was founded in 1812 by the Scottish philanthropist Thomas Douglas, 5th Earl of Selkirk, who named it Kildonan in 1817 for the Strath of Kildonan in Sutherlandshire, Scotland, from where many of the early settlers had come.
 There, in 1851, the first Presbyterian Church in western Canada was established.

 The area was administered by the Council of Assiniboia until the creation of the Province of Manitoba in 1870.
 Following the signing of Treaty 1 with the Chippewa (Anishinabe) and Cree First Nations in 1871, settlement increased in the region and the process of municipal development had accelerated.
 In 1875, Kildonan became one of the districts of the Red River Colony, and originally rivalled Fort Garry in the Winnipeg area.
 In 1876, the community was incorporated as the Municipality of Kildonan and St. James, later becoming the Rural Municipality of Kildonan in 1880/1881.

-From 1875 to 1914, Kildonan covered a large area on both sides of the Red River, just north of the original City of Winnipeg.
-In 1914, the Kildonan area was divided: the area east of the river became the RM of East Kildonan, and the area west of the river became the RM of West Kildonan.
-West Kildonan at that time included the area of current-day Old Kildonan.
-However, because West Kildonan had been developed as a residential suburb of Winnipeg, and wanted expensive urban services, while Old Kildonan remained primarily rural, and still had the rural farming character of the "Old" Parish of Kildonan, the two areas (along with North Kildonan) divided into separate municipalities on 1 July 1921.
-After the division of the area, the first elected reeve of Old Kildonan was Robert Toshack, with Councillor H. J. Seymour elected by acclamation in June 1921.
+From 1875 to 1914, Kildonan encompassed land on both sides of the Red River north of the original City of Winnipeg.
+In 1914, the area was divided into the RM of East Kildonan (east of the river) and the RM of West Kildonan (west of the river).

+West Kildonan initially included what is now Old Kildonan, but differences soon emerged: West Kildonan developed largely as a residential suburb of Winnipeg, while Old Kildonan remained predominantly rural, retaining the character of the original "Old" Parish of Kildonan.
+These differences led to the division of West Kildonan, Old Kildonan, and North Kildonan into separate municipalities on 1 July 1921.
+Following the reorganization, Robert Toshack was elected the first reeve of Old Kildonan, and H. J. Seymour was elected councillor by acclamation in June 1921.

 The area did not see substantial development until the late 1960s with the construction of The Maples subdivision, and even today contains substantial undeveloped areas and a number of farms.

+Map showing the former boundaries of the R.M. of Old Kildonan.

 Following the City of Winnipeg Act of 1972, Old Kildonan was amalgamated into the City of Winnipeg along with the other Kildonans and several other municipalities.